Data protection statement

 In addition to carrying out our own statutory functions, FSCS may occasionally be required to collect and use certain types of information of this kind to comply with the requirements of other government departments or legislation.

-To this end, we fully endorse and adhere to the principles of data protection, as set out in the Data Protection Act 1998 ("the Act").
+To this end, we fully endorse and adhere to the principles of data protection:

-2. must be obtained only for one or more specified lawful purposes, and must not be further processed in any manner incompatible with that purpose or those purposes;
+2. Purpose.
+Personal data must be collected only for specified, explicit and legitimate purposes.
+It must not be further processed in any manner incompatible with those purposes.

-4. must be accurate and, where necessary, kept up-to-date;
+4. Accuracy.
+Personal data must be accurate and, where necessary, kept up-to-date.

-5. must not be kept for longer than is necessary for the specified purpose(s);
+5. Storage limitation.
+Personal data must not be kept in a form which permits identification of data subjects for longer than is necessary for the specified purpose(s).

 In light of these obligations, FSCS, through appropriate management and controls, will: